Helpmonks/haraka-plugin-mongodb/README.md

 # Developers / Pull requests

 Pull-requests are welcomed!
 Development takes place in the "develop" branch.
 Hence please create any pull-requests against the "develop" branch.

+# Version History

+A version history with all changes [is also available](https://github.com/Helpmonks/haraka-plugin-mongodb/blob/master/Changes.md)